Want to hurry up and subscribe? Please scroll to the bottom of this page for instructions. Thank you!

 The Practicing Writer Mailing List is hosted by YahooGroups.
 When you subscribe to the list, you are subscribed to our free monthly newsletter.
 You also receive a welcome message and instructions on how to download your complimentary copy of From (A)lgren to (W)illiams: The Practicing Writer’s Guide to Eponymous Literary Contests and Competitions by Erika Dreifus.

 Our subscriber list is not shared with any third party.
-To subscribe to the list, simply enter your e-mail address in the space to the right and click “Sign Up.”
+To subscribe to the list, simply enter your e-mail address in the space to the right (you’ll need to scroll up a bit) and click “Sign Up.”

 If you would like to be removed from the list, click here to send your request.